ProtechAlliance/MxMasterTest/README.md

 # MxMasterTest
-The ParentTest for nearly all MX Subtests
+The ParentTest for nearly all SPIRA MX Subtests